SaxonF/brief/README.md

 ## Brainstorming

 *Consider the existing journey, the pain points, the job stories and how might we to start throwing up ideas on a wall.
-This idea is all about exploration and exploring all paths and is not low level design thinking. e.g. A solution to getting from point A to point B might be a horse and cart, but it could also be a car, a plane, a bike etc*
+This idea is all about exploration and exploring all paths and is not low level design thinking. e.g. A solution to getting from point A to point B might be a horse and cart, but it could also be a car, a plane, a bike etc* Pick one or two to focus on moving forward.

 ## Design principles